uPlayer/uPlayer/README.md

    Seeing the lyrics may change the taste of a good song. ~_~
 * Change a better application's icon.

-##System

-Only tested in OS X 10.10 Yosemite

 ##Draft a new release

 1. Change the `bundle version` to v0.a.x and `Bundle version string,short` to 0.a.x
 2. Create a new git tag  0.a.x
 2. Draft a new release in github with title `uPlayer-0.a.x`.

 ##License